intel-lab-lkp/linux/Documentation/wmi/devices/lenovo-wmi-other.rst

 Data.
 In that case, the driver reads Other Mode feature ``0x04030001`` for ``fan1_input``.
 Value ``0xffffffff`` means that RPM is unavailable.

+When the separate Lenovo Fan Method driver binds to the same WMI provider, it adds ten automatic fan-curve points to this HWMON device.

 LENOVO_CAPABILITY_DATA_01
 -------------------------